 Confirmation/Cancellation of appointment or other clerical queries: Tel: 4144143.
 Review date April 2013

-WHAT IS ANTEROGRADE DOUBLE BALLOON ENTEROSCOPY?
-(A.D.B.E.).
+WHAT IS RETROGRADE DOUBLE BALLOON ENTEROSCOPY?
+(R.D.B.E.).

-An A.D.B.E. allows the doctor to view the small bowel directly via the upper gastrointestinal tract. and the pylorus.
-The upper gastrointestinal tract refers to the oesophagus (gullet) and the stomach.
+An R.D.B.E. allows the doctor to view the small bowel directly via the large bowel (colon).

-The doctor guides a hollow tube (an overtube) over the tongue and down the oesophagus into the stomach.
-A slim, flexible tube (enteroscope) is inserted through the overtube and, via the pylorus into the small bowel.
-Small balloons near the tip of the overtube and the enteroscope are alternately inflated and deflated to hold the overtube and the enteroscope in position as the doctor guides the enteroscope further along the small bowel.
+The doctor guides a hollow tube (an overtube) via the rectum into the large bowel (colon).
+A slim, flexible tube (enteroscope) is inserted through the overtube.
+Small balloons near the tip of the overtube and the enteroscope are alternately inflated and deflated to hold the overtube and the enteroscope in position as the doctor guides the enteroscope and the overtube further along the large bowel and into the small bowel.
+Using the same process the enteroscope is guided along the length of the small bowel.
 A tiny camera at the tip of the enteroscope relays pictures back onto a television screen.

-You will receive intravenous sedation and analgesia (painkillers).
+You will receive intravenous sedation and analgesia.
 You will not need an anaesthetic.

 ALL PATIENTS RECEIVING SEDATION MUST HAVE SOMEONE TO DRIVE THEM HOME FROM THE HOSPITAL.
-SOMEONE SHOULD STAY WITH THEM OVERNIGHT.
+SOMEONESHOULD STAY WITH THEM OVERNIGHT.

-WHY DO I NEED A.D.B.E.?
+WHY DO I NEED R.D.B.E.?

-A.D.B.E. is a way of looking directly for causes of small bowel problems and in some cases to treat these problems, for example it is possible to take biopsies, to treat areas of bleeding, remove polyps or to stretch(dilate) narrowings(strictures).
-It can also help your doctor make a diagnosis if you are having ongoing gastro-intestinal problems or have a low blood count(anaemia) with no obvious cause or to provide further evaluation or treatment following a capsule endoscopy, x-ray or scan.
+R.D.B.E. is a way of looking directly for causes of small bowel problems and in some cases to treat these problems, for example it is possible to take biopsies, to treat areas of bleeding, remove polyps or to stretch(dilate) narrowings(strictures).
+It can also help your doctor make a diagnosis if you are having ongoing gastro-intestinal problems or have a low blood count(anaemia) with no obvious cause or to provide further evaluation or treatment following a capsule endoscopy or x-ray.